City and Regional Planning (CPLN)

 CPLN 5910 Introduction to Smart Cities

-This course reviews the infrastructure, data, algorithms, and implementation of emerging digital technologies in cities.
-We ask: what makes a city smart?
-We discuss challenges and opportunities, critically evaluating what technology has and has not been able to offer cities.
+This course reviews the infrastructure, databases, deployment, and development of emerging digital technologies in cities.
+We review existing initiatives, discuss challenges and opportunities, and critically evaluate what technology has and has not been able to offer cities.
 We contrast utopian visions of technology with the possible buggy and brittle realities.
-Finally, we consider projects that could be implemented in Philadelphia to make the city smarter.
-What are the qualities of a good smart city project?
+Finally, we ask: what makes a city smart?

 Fall or Spring